mhowlett/NNanomsg/README.md

 This is a lightweight wrapper around the <a href="http://nanomsg.org">nanomsg</a> C API which makes it callable from .NET languages.

-The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small library written in C that is part of this distribution that implements polling functionality.
+NNanomsg can be used without recompiling on any platform where .NET is available.
+At runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small library written in C which implements polling functionality that is provided as part of this distribution.
+We have included nanomsg and nanomsgx binaries for Windows (x86/x64) and Linux (x86/x64).

+The search path for these libraries is:
+  Windows:   [Application Directory]\[x86|x64]
+             [Application Directory]

+  Posix:     [Application Directory]/[x86|x64]
+             [Application Directory]
+             /usr/local/lib
+             /usr/lib

 The advantages of wrapping the C API rather than implementing it entirely in a .NET language are:
  1. It is much less work.
 This means that:
- 2. I have written very little code in which to introduce bugs.
-All functionality is provided by the C implementation which should be well tested and tuned.
-This is an important point and it is something that worries me about using a library that offers API's in a large number of different languages - I wonder about the quality of all these implementations!
+ 2. There is very little code in which to introduce bugs.

 The disadvantages are:
  1. .NET applications that use the library cannot be run on different platforms without acquiring/building nanomsg and nanomsgx for those platforms.
  2. It means you might have to bugger about with C compilers / native linking which depending on your luck and level of expertise has the potential to cause headaches.
-Note: I've included x86 Windows and Linux binaries in git, so if you are on one of those platforms, you are in luck.
  3. I'm not sure which method is more efficient.

 ### Example

 A simple C# example is included in the source distribution and you might also want to look at the Test project.

+These are a work in progress.

 ### Development Status